frontiertsymbal/BigTestApp/README.md

 # BigTestApp
-My test application of using RxAndroid, Dagger2, SqlBrite ect.
+My test application of using RxAndroid, Dagger2, SqlBrite etc.